fnl/classipy/README.rst

 For evaluation, you *should* be using `AUC PR`_ for a rank-based text classification result (see my `CrossValidated post`_ discussing why and how it outperforms AUC ROC, with further references to the relevant papers).
 For unranked evaluations, and as the global optimization metric, the `MCC Score`_ is used.

-The general concept followed by Classi.py is to generate an inverted index (feature matrix) and a vocabulary (dictionary) from the input text.
+The general concept followed by `classipy` is to generate an inverted index (feature matrix) and a vocabulary (dictionary) from the input text.
-With those two files, Classi.py then allows you to learn and evaluat a model.
+With those two files, `classipy` then allows you to learn and evaluat a model.
 You also can cross-validate a pre-parametrized classifier on the inverted index to tune the right feature generation process.
 Once you are happy with the model you built, you can use it to run predictions on (unlabeled) text data-streams (i.e., UNIX pipes).